 Field dressing and cooking a puff adder

-Puff adders (Bitis arietans) are widely distributed over the whole of Sub-Saharan Africa, except dense rainforest areas and Madagascar.
-A puff adder has a tell-tale flat head with a straight line between the eyes, a thick body with chevron markings, and a stumpy tail, which is longer in males than in females.
-Puff adders are not endangered in savanna- and grassland biomes of Southern Africa.
+Puff adders (Bitis arietans) are widely distributed throughout Sub-Saharan Africa, except in dense rainforest areas and Madagascar.
+They have a tell-tale flat head with a straight line between the eyes, a thick body with chevron markings, and a stumpy tail, which is longer in males than in females.
+Puff adders are not endangered in the savanna and grassland biomes of Southern Africa.

 Puff adder behavior

-In relaxed situations, puff adders move in a rectilinear fashion, and only when stressed change to a serpentine motion.
+In relaxed situations, puff adders move rectilinearly, only when stressed change to serpentine motion.
 If threatened, they coil up in an S-shape and hiss loudly at the intruder, therefore the name ‘puff adder’.
 They are wait-and-hit hunters, which rely on their camouflage.
-Surface vibrations will normally not startle them, which in turn is dangerous, as it easily happens to step on them.
+Surface vibrations will usually not startle them, which is dangerous, as it quickly happens to step on them.
 If they hit, they hit very fast.
 With a speed of over 5 m/sec (15 feet/sec).

-Adders are hinged front-fang snakes and their venom is cytotoxic, which works by destructing tissue.
+Adders are hinged front-fang snakes.
+Their venom is cytotoxic and works by destroying tissue.
 A bite is connected with severe pain at the site of the bite.
-Thereafter swelling and blistering of tissue occurs around the bitten area, followed by death of tissue and later the onset of infection.
+Thereafter, swelling and blistering of tissue occur around the bitten area, followed by tissue death and later the onset of infection.
 The reason for death is mainly cardiac arrest.
 Polyvalent antivenom is available in areas and clinics where these snakes occur.
-Puff adders are responsible for more fatalities in Africa than any other snake species.
+Puff adders are responsible for more fatalities in Africa than from any other snake species.

 Processing of a puff adder

-For educational purposes and as an exception, one puff adder male was taken out of the ecosystem.
+One puff adder male was removed from the ecosystem for educational purposes and as an exception.
 The students were shown how to process and cook a good-sized, meaty snake for sustenance in an emergency.

 After humanly killing the snake, it was hung on its neck in a paracord sling.
 After making an incision around the neck and well behind the venom glands, the skin was pulled away from the body in a glove-like fashion.

-At this point we have to add a warning: Snakes don’t die easily!
+At this point, we must add a warning: Snakes don’t die quickly!
 They will move and wiggle around for a long time.
-Once, I found a big Boomslang (Dispholidus typus) on a road, which was rolled over by a previously passing car.
-The head with about 15 cm / 6’’ long neckpiece was completely severed from the snake.
+Once, I found a big Boomslang (Dispholidus typus) on the road, which was rolled over by a previously passing car.
+The head with about 15 cm / 6’’ long neckpiece was wholly severed from the snake.
 Both body and head were lying motionless on the road.
-When I tried to touch the head and neckpiece, the supposedly dead snake came to life again and the head and neckpiece tried to jump and bite me.
+When I tried to touch the head and neckpiece, the supposedly dead snake came to life again, and the head and neckpiece tried to jump and bite me.
 Fortunately, I was faster and learned the lesson.

 After completely removing the skin, the head and a 10 cm / 4’’ long neck piece behind the head were cut off.
 These parts contained the biting apparatus and venom sacks.
-All of it has to be either securely burnt or dug and covered into the ground.
-Thereafter, the snake has to be gutted and cleaned for further cooking.
+The snake must be either securely burnt or dug and covered into the ground.
+After that, it has to be gutted and cleaned for further cooking.

 Cooking of a puff adder

-During that survival course, the snake’s body was initially browned in a pot together with onions.
-This however is not necessary, as available vegetables can also be prepared separately in a pot due to different cooking times of snake meat and vegies.
+During that survival course, the snake’s body was initially browned in a pot with onions.
+This, however, is not necessary, as available vegetables can also be prepared separately in a pot due to the different cooking times of snake meat and vegetables.

-The whole video of field dressing and cooking a puff adder can be found under the following link.
+The field dressing and cooking a puff adder video can be found under the following link.

 Lessons learned for field dressing and cooking of a puff adder: